 The Twin Hook (pictured) and Big Hook are the workhorses here.
-They’re easily the most versatile hooks in the entire lineup, so you’re going to be using a bunch of them.
+They’re easily the most versatile double hooks in the entire lineup, so you will be using a bunch of them.

-If you look back up at the top where I’ve got the picture of my wall, you’ll see TEN Twin Hooks and Big Hooks in this setup.
+If you look back up at the top of the article, where I’ve got the picture of my wall, you’ll see TEN Twin Hooks and Big Hooks in this setup.

-Alternately, you can go for the Gladiator Tool Hook.
+Alternatively, you can go for the Gladiator Tool Hook.
 It’s essentially a double-hook version of the Twin Hook that’s a bit longer.
-I wasn’t crazy on the design and it kept the tools a bit farther out from the wall than I wanted.
+I wasn’t crazy about the design, and it kept the tools farther out from the wall than I wanted.

 L-hook and J-hook combo

-For anything small, I put them on L-hooks.
+For smaller itemsl, I put them on L-hooks.
 This is great for small hand tools like my gardening shovels and shears.
 Unfortunately, the super-useful L-Hooks only come in a combo pack with the mostly-useless J-Hooks.

-They’re not completely useless.
-I’m using one J-hook to hold a broom and dustpan.
-That’s about the only thing I can think of that would work well on a hook that shallow.
+They’re not entirely useless.
+I’m using one J-hook to hold a broom and dustpan, but that’s about the only thing I can think of that would work well on a shallow hook.

-There are four L-hooks and four J-hooks in the combo pack that costs about $10 on Amazon.
-It would have been nice to have different packs that are either all L-hooks or all J-hooks, but I’m being nitpicky.
-For anything small that you want to hang and not throw in a basket or on a shelf, these are the ones to go with.
+It would have been nice to have different packs with all L-hooks or all J-hooks.
+Use these with anything small you want to hang and not throw in a basket or on a shelf.

 Gladiator GearTrack Starter Kits

 The basic GearTrack Pack is the most common one you’ll see in Lowe’s or Home Depot.
-It has a great mix of some of the most useful hooks and two four foot GearTrack channels.
+It has a great mix of some of the most useful hooks and two 4′ GearTrack channels.